risc0/risc0-solana/README.md

 We provide several supporting libraries to help developers integrate with the verifier:

-- [Groth16 Verifier][verifier]: Onchain Groth16 proof verification using Solana `alt-bn254` system calls
+- [Groth16 Verifier][verifier]: Groth16 proof verification using Solana `alt-bn254` system calls
 - [Ownable Library][ownable]: Secure two-step ownership transfer for Solana programs
 - [Example Code][examples]: Integration code demonstrating verifier usage

 ## Getting Started

-Full documentation for using RISC Zero, including guides for [writing zkVM programs][risc0-quickstart], and more can be found at [dev.risczero.com].
+Full documentation for using RISC Zero, including guides for [writing zkVM programs][risc0-quickstart], and more can be found at our [Developer Documentation].

 ## Quick Links